let me tell you two stories how how i became who i am today

 From being a part of the creative team for the internationally published BLENDING magazine to traveling across the country for a creative media house based in the midwest, and working for espn 3 as a camera operator I have proven that I am cable to play a crucial role by filling in positions when needed.
 IN addition to working with various teams, I able to work independently to create meaningful images that resonates with audiences.

-I have degrees in marketing, interactive digital studies and digital media.
-These degrees have helped become familiar with processing information to create meaningful content, understanding trends, learn how to influence others, and more importantly express myself.
+With degrees in marketing, interactive digital studies and digital media i am able to take information and creativity to create meaningful content.
+My experiences has allowed me to understand trends, learn how to influence others, and more importantly express myself.

 One word: Passion.
 Many people are driven by likes, views, and impressions. what drives me to wake up early every morning and stay up late at night is the look on someone's face when they view my work. just like art in a gallery, i want people to see my work and be inspired, moved, and most of all experience it.